I had been through divorce, redundancy, a near-death illness but nothing prepared me for losing my son to another mum.

 To not have any checks in place for those application forms?
 To not consider anything other than ‘is the form completed properly’ is moronic.
 Government departments that don’t talk to each other and politicians who won’t step up and take ownership of those departments?
 Decisions affecting real people’s lives are being made by people who are working in a broken system.
 And it’s a disgrace.

 There’s someone in this story I haven’t spoken of in much detail.
 That is the girlfriends mother.
 A single woman with 3 children from 2 marriages.
-A woman who has never worked a single day since she immigrated from the UK over 10 years ago.
-A woman who has alienated her daughters from their fathers, and is systematically alienating her 3yr old son from his dad as well.
-A dad who had been in family court since Feb 2013 trying to get reasonable custody and access to his children.
-Over $300,000 in legal bills, not to mention the child support he has willingly paid to his ex wife.
-A woman who has received and continues to receive Legal Aid to fight her husbands right to be a father to his children.
+A woman who has never worked a single day since she immigrated from the UK over 10 years +/- ago.
+A woman who has alienated her daughters from their fathers.
 A woman who has defrauded insurance companies, and is illegally renting out a section of the family home with the city council’s knowledge, and therefore approval.
-A woman who doesn’t have to register her dog like the rest of us, and who has knowingly given minors alcohol.
-This is the woman who manipulated my child with promises of the world, and until he turned 19 last month was deemed fit to be his legal mum thanks to Inland Revenue.
+A woman who doesn’t have to register her dog like the rest of us, and who has knowingly given minors alcohol – my own son and others.
+I laid a complaint with the NZ Police and the case is on record; she was spoken to by the police but no charges laid.
+This is the woman who manipulated my child with promises of the world, and until he turned 19 last month, was deemed fit to be his legal mum thanks to Inland Revenue.

 I realise I am still angry, and I know it’s not healthy.
 My son has made contact with his family after months of silence.
 He failed his last year of high school.
 He broke up with the girl, and got asked to leave the house.
 He is renting a room, and is working two part-time jobs to support himself.
 Our relationship is not the same.
 It has taken a huge hit.
 He is not the same young boy & has been very low himself.
 First love lost.
 I trust he has learnt some life lessons over his decision’s taken.
 Consequences I know are important learning opportunities – and I tell myself it could be worse.
 In many respects I am lucky to have the chance to rebuild our relationship.